IPA.CONF(5) IPA.CONF(5)

 db_list = <list>;

-<List> is a set of names separated by space characters.
-To get names of
+<List> is a set of names separated by a space character.
+To get names

 parameters.

-If some rule (limit, threshold) has the db_list parameter, then data-
+If some rule has the db_list parameter, then databases listed in its

-rule (limit, threshold).
-This parameter allows to create per rule
+parameter allows to create per rule databases list.
+The same corre-

-There is one built-in database null in ipa(8): data sent to this data-
+There is one built-in database null: data sent to this database is not

-base is not kept anywhere.
-If the db_list parameter is not specified,
+kept anywhere.
+If the db_list parameter is not specified and is not

 Example: